Why these 10 Venetian palaces are worth the detour

 - Spa (2 treatments): 400-600 €

 Price gaps between palaces are significant.
-Le Cipriani lists rates from 900 to 1,400 € per night in a double room (excluding suites).
-Le Gritti Palace ranges from 800 to 1,200 €.
+Le Cipriani lists rates from 900 to 1 400 € per night in double rooms (excluding suites).
+Le Gritti Palace ranges between 800 and 1 200 €.
 Le Nolinski, more recent, offers rooms from 550-750 €, making it one of the best entries into Venetian luxury.
-Ca' Bonfadini and Violino d'Oro, more intimate, start at 400-600 € per night.
+Le Ca' Bonfadini and Violino d'Oro, more intimate, start at 400-600 € per night.

 To optimise budget without skimping on essentials: